Deep Learning as the Disciplined Construction of Tame Objects: Convergence of Subgradient Method

 \subsubsection{On the need to account for nonsmoothness}

-Rademacher's theorem states that, if a~function $f$ is Lispchitz continuous, then the set of points where it is nonsmooth has measure zero.
+Rademacher's theorem states that, if a~function is Lipschitz continuous, then the set of points where it is nonsmooth has measure zero.
 Therefore optimization algorithms are unlikely to encounter such points--especially so when the iteration features noise, as is the case of \cref{eq:SSM_clarke}.
 One might then be led to give credit to the following statement, or a variation of it. \begin{quote} \emph{ Since with probability one, the function is differentiable at iterates, everything happens as if the function was differentiable, and thus smooth convergence arguments apply directly. } \end{quote} Unfortunately, things are not so simple.
-Indeed, methods for smooth optimization have vastly different behaviors on nonsmooth functions, as we now illustrate. \Cref{fig:labela} displays the behavior of three optimization methods on a particular nonsmooth function.
+Indeed, methods for smooth optimization have vastly different behaviors on nonsmooth functions, as we now illustrate. \Cref{fig:labela} displays the behavior of SSM and two other optimization methods on a particular nonsmooth function.
 Overall, the behavior of the methods is driven by the nonsmoothness of the function (its stratification), and particularly so by $\M^\star$, the stratum that contains the minimizer.
-Stochastic Subgradient Method incurs strong oscillations perpendicular to $\M^\star$.
+SSM incurs strong oscillations perpendicular to $\M^\star$.
 The BFGS method, a~state-of-the-art method for minimizing $C^{1}$ functions with superlinear convergence speed, incurs oscillations and ultimately converges linearly at best on nonsmooth functions \cite{lewisNonsmoothOptimizationQuasiNewton2013}.
 The proximal gradient method can be applied only to a restricted class of nonsmooth functions, including that of \cref{fig:labela} \cite{beckFirstOrderMethodsOptimization2017}.
 Contrary to SSM and BFGS, it generates iterates that are attracted to nonsmooth points -- the cartesian axes here.
 Even more, the iterates belong to $\M^\star$ after a finite number of iterations; this can be used to accelerate the proximal gradient method \cite{bareillesNewtonAccelerationManifolds2022}.
+This illustrates the need to account for nonsmoothness when analyzing optimization methods.